iot49/photo-web/projectBrief.md

 ## Features

 The application comprises a backend and web client.
-Acccess to the backend  is exclusively via https to `${ROOT_DOMAIN}` with a valid certificate.
-The web client is a single page application (SPA) that can be accessed via http (redirected to https) or https.
+Access to the backend is exclusively via HTTPS to `${ROOT_DOMAIN}` with a valid certificate.
+The web client is a single page application (SPA) accessible via HTTP (redirected to HTTPS) or HTTPS.

 > [!TIP]
-> Encrypted access applies even to testing and development (ingress to `localhost` fails).
-Hence it is imperative to set up a DNS server for `${ROOT_DOMAIN}` (e.g. adding `127.0.0.1 dev49.org` to `/etc/hosts` on Linux or macOS).
-Testing strategies include
+> Encrypted access applies to testing and development (ingress to `localhost` fails).
+Set up DNS for `${ROOT_DOMAIN}` (e.g., add `127.0.0.1 dev49.org` to `/etc/hosts` on Linux/macOS).
+Testing strategies include:
 >
 > * access via docker exec
 > * adding testing code to the application and accessing it e.g. with curl or the web client